bnbsystems/website/content/english/case-studies/roche_bioanalitics.md

 ---

-## From regulation, building scalable IT-infrastructures to running drug simulations
+## From regulation to building scalable IT-infrastructures for drug simulations